 When using Facebook, invest in using high quality graphics to help make your page stand out from the rest.
 Prioritize posting photos or short videos with succinct captions over very lengthly updates.
 Keep in mind good storytelling techniques.
 For a full list of Facebook best practices, see this helpful list by Nonprofit Tech for Good.

-While Facebook is widely used across all age groups, keep in mind that more than half its users are 65 and older, making it a great way to connect with this target group.
+While Facebook is widely used across all age groups, keep in mind that more than half of users 65 and older use Facebook, making it a great way to connect with this target group.

 Twitter is an opportunity for continuous and open conversation with your supporters.
 Its uniqueness is in its character limit: you can post up to 140 characters per tweet.
 Twitter can additionally do some of the things that Facebook can, including the posting of photos, links, and polls.
 It is also a smart tool for networking, which can be done easily through the retweeting of relevant content.

 But Twitter’s greatest strength is that, if actively maintained, it can act as a means for connecting with your supporters in real-time.
 Constituents may tag you in a tweet with praise or concerns, which you can promptly address.
 A Twitter account can serve as effective PR for your nonprofit as well as help you connect on a conversational, human level with others in the community.